Mi-Jeong

 [0037] As seen in FIG. 7 as well as other figures, the two

-the corners of the upper pyramid's base 122 with corners of the
+interconnect the corners of the upper pyramid's base 122 with

-between bases is 0.95*L. The total length from apex to apex is
+0.95*L. The total length from apex to apex is therefore

-respective vertices meet near the apex.
-In fact, they terminate at
+vertices meet near the apex.
+In fact, they terminate at the

 support tubes are centered on the armature's apex-to-apex